-Finally, a number of the options on the Project, Track/Send Defaults have something to say about envelopes.
+Some of the options on the Project, Track/Send Defaults are also relevant to envelopes.
 These include:

 - Whether to have any envelopes (such as Pan and Volume) automatically displayed for all new tracks. - Your choice of default envelope shape for new points. - Your choice of default automation mode for new tracks. - Whether new envelopes are to be automatically armed.